Distributed Distance Sensitivity Oracles: Summary of Results

-\textbf{2-APSiSP Lower Bound.} We present a lower bound of $\tilde{\Omega}(n)$ for computing 2-APSiSP in undirected unweighted graphs, which proves that our $\tilde{O}(n)$ round algorithm is almost optimal for any class of graphs: directed or undirected, weighted or unweighted.
-An $\tilde{\Omega}(n)$ CONGEST lower bound for computing directed weighted 2-SiSP for one pair was shown in~\cite{ManoharanR24rp} and trivially applies to 2-APSiSP as well.
-But our lower bound for 2-APSiSP is stronger as the bound in~\cite{ManoharanR24rp} (for 2-SiSP) applies only to directed weighted graphs and requires the input pair of vertices to have a $\Theta(n)$-hop shortest path.
-Our lower bound applies even when APSP distances are known, and in constant diameter graphs.
-We present our result in Section~\ref{sec:apsisplb}.
+We present a lower bound of $\tilde{\Omega}(n)$ for computing 2-APSiSP in undirected unweighted graphs, which proves that our $\tilde{O}(n)$ round algorithm is almost optimal for any class of graphs: directed or undirected, weighted or unweighted.

+An $\tilde{\Omega}(n)$ CONGEST lower bound for computing directed weighted 2-SiSP for one pair is shown in~\cite{ManoharanR24rp}, and trivially applies to 2-APSiSP as well.
+However, this lower bound applies only to directed weighted graphs and requires the input pair of vertices to have a $\Theta(n)$-hop shortest path.
+The lower bound in this paper for 2-APSiSP is stronger, as it applies to undirected unweighted graphs, even if the graph has constant diameter.
+We prove this result in Section~\ref{sec:apsisp:lb}.

-\begin{theorem} Given an undirected unweighted graph $G=(V,E)$, computing 2-APSiSP requires $\tilde{\Omega}(n)$ rounds, even if APSP distances are known (i.e. vertex $t$ knows distances $d(s,t)\; \forall s \in V$).
-This lower bound applies even for graphs with constant diameter, and against $(3-\epsilon)$-approximation algorithms (for any constant $\epsilon>0$).
-In directed graphs, it holds against any approximation ratio. \end{theorem}
+\begin{restatable}{theorem}{thmapsisplb} Given an undirected unweighted graph $G=(V,E)$, computing 2-APSiSP requires $\tilde{\Omega}(n)$ rounds, even if APSP distances are known (i.e. vertex $x$ knows distances $d(x,y)\; \forall y \in V$).
+This lower bound applies even if $G$ has constant diameter, and against $(3-\epsilon)$-approximation algorithms (for any constant $\epsilon>0$).
+In directed graphs, it holds for any constant approximation ratio. \end{restatable}